Skip to main content

 Additional Materials: Navigating the Transition from Trial to Appellate Counsel Webinar Q&A

-TBLS certification and recertification hours: This course has been approved by the Texas Board of Legal Specialization for 1.0 hour of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty fields of Child Welfare Law, Civil Appellate Law, and Family Law.
+MCLE/TBLS Information: The recorded webcast was approved for 1.0 hour of MCLE credit.
+This course has also been approved by the Texas Board of Legal Specialization for 1.0 hour of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty fields of Child Welfare Law, Civil Appellate Law, and Family Law.

-Michele Surratt, Managing Attorney for DFPS Region 9, and Tiffany Reedy, Managing Counsel for the Child Protection Services and Disability & Elder Law Divisions at the Harris County Attorney’s Office, discussed the foundations necessary to introduce exhibits commonly used in child welfare cases such as business records, certified copies, photos, video clips, outcry statements, and drug test results.
+On November 17, 2023, Michele Surratt, Managing Attorney for DFPS Region 9, and Tiffany Reedy, Managing Counsel for the Child Protection Services and Disability & Elder Law Divisions at the Harris County Attorney’s Office, discussed the foundations necessary to introduce exhibits commonly used in child welfare cases such as business records, certified copies, photos, video clips, outcry statements, and drug test results.
 Potential objections and foundational issues that may be encountered by attorneys attempting to lay their evidentiary foundation were also covered.

 Recording: Laying Your Evidentiary Foundation